Employment and Support Allowance phase

 People who are assessed as not having limited capability for work cannot get ESA.
 They will instead have to sign on for Jobseekers Allowance or, if they can, claim Income Support.

 During the assessment phase a person is paid the basic rate of ESA.
-For people aged 25 or over this means their individual ESA is worth £73.10 a week.
-People classed as terminally ill are paid the basic rate plus an additional amount, the support component; £38.85 (April 2019) a week.
-Contribution-based and income-related ESA is paid at a lower rate of £57.90 a week for claimants under 25 during the assessment phase.
+People classed as terminally ill are paid the basic rate plus an additional amount, the support component.
+Contribution-based and income-related ESA is paid at a lower rate for claimants under 25 during the assessment phase.

 For more information see eligibility conditions for Employment and Support Allowance.
 More details on the process for claiming and assessing ESA are available on the Employment and Support Allowance section of DWP's website.
 If you live in Northern Ireland more details on claiming and assessing ESA are available on the NIDirect website.